01 Jul What Do Coconut Oil and Butter Have In Common?

 Randomized clinical trials (the gold standard of studies) have concluded that a lower intake of saturated fat coupled with a higher intake of polyunsaturated and monounsaturated fat (as opposed to refined carbohydrates) is associated with lower rates of cardiovascular disease.
 In fact, such dietary changes can have as positive an impact on health as cholesterol-lowering drugs.

 According to the advisory, coconut oil – a predominantly saturated fat that’s widely touted as healthy – raises LDL cholesterol in the same way as other saturated fats such as butter, beef fat, and palm oil.
-Yes, coconut oil also raises HDL, however LDL is a more significant predictor of heart disease risk.
+Yes, coconut oil also raises healthy HDL levels, however LDL is a more significant predictor of heart disease risk.
+Extra-virgin, cold-pressed coconut oil is only slightly better than butter because it has more antioxidants than butter.
 The most common fat in coconut oil is lauric acid (C12) not MCT oil (C8, C10).
 For this reason, I’ve always suggested using coconut oil sparingly and more for adding flavor or taste to a dish.
-For those seeking energy boosting MCT oil it’s best to supplement with it directly versus adding coconut oil as a supplement to your diet (see below for more on MCT oil).
+For those seeking an energy and metabolism boost, choose MCT oil versus coconut oil as a supplement to your diet (see below for more on MCT oil).

 My Naturopathic perspective on the advisory:

 A healthy diet doesn’t just limit certain unfavorable nutrients, such as saturated fats.
 It should also include nutrient-rich foods that can help reduce disease risk, like olive or avocado oils, nuts, low-glycemic fruits, vegetables, pulses, whole grains, and fish.